Publicly Released: May 17, 2022

 OFS began on January 1, 2015.
 Lead IG authorities and responsibilities for OFS will continue through September 30, 2022.
 The Department of Defense (DoD) initiated OES on October 1, 2021 as the new U.S. mission to counter terrorist threats emanating from Afghanistan.
 According to the DoD, OES will focus on combating terrorist threats in Afghanistan from over-the-horizon locations, providing counterterrorism assistance for regional allies, and supporting the Department of State’s (DoS) diplomatic efforts related to Afghanistan.

 Lead IG and partner agencies continued to conduct oversight projects related to these operations following the U.S. withdrawal and from Afghanistan.
-During the quarter, the Lead IG agencies issued eight reports, including two management advisories by the DoD OIG related to relocation of Afghan evacuees at DoD facilities in Germany.
+During the quarter, the Lead IG agencies issued 15 reports, including 9 management advisories by the DoD OIG related to relocation of Afghan evacuees at DoD facilities.

 Section 8L of the Inspector General Act of 1978 provides a mandate for the three Lead IG agencies—the DoD OIG, DoS OIG, and U.S. Agency for International Development OIG—to work together to develop and carry out joint, comprehensive, and strategic oversight.
 Each IG retains statutory independence, but together they apply their extensive regional experience and in-depth institutional knowledge to conduct whole-of-government oversight of these overseas contingency operations.